Sintrop/regeneration-credit/docs-site/docs/contracts/RegenerationCredit.md

 Requirements:
 - Only the contract owner can call this function.
 - `fundAddress` must not be the zero address.
-- The contract must have sufficient balance to transfer `numTokens`.
+- The caller must have sufficient balance to transfer `numTokens`.
-- `fundAddress` must not already be a contract pool (optional, but good practice to prevent re-funding issues).

-_Allows the contract owner to designate a new address as a "contract pool" and transfer an initial allocation of tokens to it._
+_Allows the contract owner to designate a new address as a "contract pool" and transfer an initial allocation of tokens to it.
+Tokens are set as locked when transfered to the pool._

 #### Parameters